 Often, the best way to earn a spot in your audience’s mind is by doing the right thing.
 Smart business owners know that doing the right thing can earn the loyalty of an entire community.
-As an added bonus, social media can become a powerful agent, spreading your marketing messages throughout the community.
+As an added bonus, social media can help create viral marketing success.

 Small business marketing is more than deliberate advertising.

 Sometimes marketing is taking a stand for what you personally believe is right.
 Debary Diner in central Florida diner is owned by Angie Ugarte.
 In August of 2021, she posted a sign on the front door in response to the death of 13 U.S. service members in a suicide bombing in Kabul, Afghanistan.
 The sign slammed President Joe Biden’s chaotic Afghanistan withdrawal and simply stated that Biden supporters weren’t welcome in the diner.
-The story was picked up nationwide and within hours of the story going viral, the diner forced to temporarily close after not having enough food to meet the surge in demand.
+The story was picked up nationwide.
+Within hours of the story going viral, the diner forced to temporarily close.
+They simply didn’t have enough food to meet the surge in demand.
 People drove for hours to visit the now famous diner.
 Ugarte told reporters she has received some “death threats and bomb threats,” but the reactions have mostly been favorable — and patrons are matching their words with food orders and cash.

 Ugarte’s simple sign of black print of a white piece of paper has thrust her business into the national spotlight.
 She didn’t do it in the name of “marketing and promotion.”
 However, that’s how it’s worked out for her.